 In case you start a sentence with a number, do not capitalise the first word that comes after the number.
 Consider the number capitalised.
 Of course, it is better to avoid starting a sentence with a number altogether, or to write that number in full.
 Compare the next examples.
 2 ways to start a sentence with a number.
 Two ways to start a sentence with a number.

 The only other words in a sentence that should get capital letters are names.
 Some languages may have additional rules for capitalisation, for instance in German every noun is capitalised.

-(*): About spaces before question marks and exclamation points: some style guides, especially in French, will suggest to put a space before these two symbols, as well as colons and semicolons.
+(1): About spaces before question marks and exclamation points: some style guides, especially in French, will suggest to put a space before these two symbols, as well as colons and semicolons.
 However, in most other languages the rule is to omit the preceding space.
-A problem with adding a space is also that in typed text that could be displayed inside a text field of variable width, the space could cause the punctuation mark to drop to the next line.
+A problem with adding a space is also that in typed text that could be displayed inside a variable width text field, the space could cause the punctuation mark to drop to the next line.

-There are some region-dependent rules as well about whether a final period or comma should be inside or outside a quoted phrase.
+There are some region-dependent rules as well about whether a comma, full stop (period), or other punctuation mark ending a sentence should be inside or outside a quoted phrase.
 Look them up if you want to be sure, but obviously this is only a detail.
 The above rules are far more important.